McDonald Creek, Montana, US

 spectators gathered at overlooks.
 All major rapids can be seen from overlooks on the Going to the

 NOTE: McDonald Creek is CLOSED TO BOATING from April 1 to September 30 to protect harlequin duck nesting habitat.
 The road is also noted as 'closed winters'.
 These closures make catching the creek with suitable water levels extremely difficult.
 Please follow this Park rule, and boat with the utmost care for natural resources and the experience of other visitors when enjoying rivers and streams in any National Park.
+Check out Paddlers Preventing Aquatic Invasive Species from American Whitewater on Vimeo.

 In addition, All streams in Glacier National Park require paddlers to first visit an invasive mussel check station.
 These stations are currently (2017) open only May 15 - October 31, so paddlers may not paddle in Glacier outside of these timeframes.
 This, in combo with the duck closure, means that McDonald Creek is currently only legal to paddle in October.
 Check here before visiting.